 Local: Counties can impose a tax of 25¢ per \$500 of value.
-(55 ILCS 5/5-1031) Some home-rule municipalities also impose real estate transfer taxes.
+(55 ILCS 5/5-1031) Some homerule municipalities also impose real estate transfer taxes.
 The governing body of a home-rule municipality or county must hold a public hearing and referendum to impose or increase a local real estate transfer tax.
 A 2008 law allowed Chicago, without a referendum, to increase its real estate transfer tax by up to \$1.50 per \$500 of value to help fund the Chicago Transit Authority.
 Chicago's rate is now \$5.25 per \$500 of sale price.

-Real estate transfer taxes are imposed by 34 states, at rates ranging from 1φ per \$100 of price in Colorado to as much as 4% (1% state rate plus up to 3% in local taxes) of a property's value in Pennsylvania (some states have even higher rates for higher-value properties).
+Real estate transfer taxes are imposed by 34 states, at rates ranging from $1\phi$ per \$100 of price in Colorado to as much as 4% (1% state rate plus up to 3% in local taxes) of a property's value in Pennsylvania (some states have even higher rates for higher-value properties).
 Arizona charges \$2 per deed.
 In California and Louisiana, only local taxes apply.
-Kansas has only a mortgage registration tax.
+Kansas has only a mortgage registration tax (scheduled to be phased out by 2019).
 The following table lists state tax rates, stated as percentages of price.